William Betham (1749–1839): Marriage and children

 In 1774, he married Mary Damont, daughter of William Damont, of Eye, Suffolk.
 They had fifteen children.
 Sir William II Betham, born in 1779, was his eldest surviving son who became an antiquarian and herald.
 He was Ulster King of Arms from 1820 until his death in 1853.
 Their daughter Mary Matilda Betham was a painter and a poet.
+Another daughter, Barbara, was mother of Matilda Betham-Edwards.